Derwent Drawing Pencils

 Packaging and Presentation – 4/5

 These are available in a single up to a 24 pack tin.
-There are not options for wooden boxes that we’ve come across, likely due to the much smaller quantity.
+There are no options for wooden boxes that we’ve come across, likely due to the much smaller quantity.
 The outside is painted an earthy red that is a nice representation of what sort of feel the entire set has.
 The color is displayed on the bottom of the pencil and the color and pencil type are stamped on the side.
 The look is a classic one and we don’t mind that one bit.

 Cost – 3.5/5

 Overall Ranking – 3/5

 These introduce some really interesting colors that you might not have an easy time getting or have difficulty in emulating through blending with other sets.
 The application itself is buttery smooth and the extra wide core allows for some pretty interesting variations in brush width while still giving you the control to do fine details.
 Blending is lackluster at best, however.
 These are a great addition to your artist tool belt if you are into wildlife pictures or landscapes, but should be down the list some if you are looking to start from scratch.